One of the last-gasp efforts from the legendary studio was a big-budget comic book adaptation – but it failed to get off the ground.

 More to the point, Hammer’s budget in October 1975, when the film began pre-production, was $2 million, with shooting in London and Bermuda.
 This was clearly seen as a big production.

 The casting options are fascinating.
-For the title role, Hammer seem to have considered just about every famous actress around.
-On their list of possibilities are Jacqueline Bisset, Gayle Hunnicutt, Diane Keaton, Ali McGraw, Yvette Mimieux, Julie Newmar, Michelle Phillips, Paula Prentiss, Charlotte Rampling, Katherine Ross, Susan Saint James, Lindsay Wagner, Tuesday Weld and Natalie Wood.
+For the title role, Hammer seems to have considered just about every famous actress around.
+On their lists of possibilities are Jacqueline Bisset, Gayle Hunnicutt, Diane Keaton, Ali McGraw, Yvette Mimieux, Julie Newmar, Michelle Phillips, Paula Prentiss, Charlotte Rampling, Katherine Ross, Susan Saint James, Lindsay Wagner, Tuesday Weld and Natalie Wood.
 The mind rather boggles at the idea of some of these actresses squeezing into the Vampirella costume, frankly (and the likelihood of most of them signing on to a film that was wall-to-wall nudity seems even more unlikely).
 Not mentioned at this time was Caroline Munro, though both she and fellow Hammer starlet Valerie Leon were apparently considered later, alongside a Soho stripper, as ambitions apparently dwindled.
 Eventually, the part would seem to have gone to not-so-famous Playboy model Barbara Leigh, who appeared on the cover of several editions of the Vampirella comic book to promote the film.
 Leigh was signed to a multi-film deal, again suggesting that Hammer clearly had high hopes for this project.

-At one point, there was even a start date for shooting listed, but Hammer’s films all seemed doomed at this time.
-Only their remake of The Lady Vanishes managed to get off the ground, and was so badly received by audiences that it probably put the final nail in the coffin of the studio.
+At one point, there was even a start date for shooting listed, but all of Hammer’s films all seemed doomed at this time.
+Only their remake of The Lady Vanishes managed to get off the ground and was so badly received by audiences that it probably put the final nail in the coffin of the studio.
 As late as 1978, Carreras was still touting the Vampirella project, but James Warren – publisher of the comic book – was growing weary, and arguments over merchandising rights didn’t help the situation.
 But the real problem was the one that dogged Hammer throughout their final years – an inability to secure financing.
 Eventually, Vampirella died as Hammer, in the incarnation that it had existed since the 1950s, also died.

 In 1996, the comic book would be finally adapted as a low-budget, deeply unpopular Jim Wynorski film.
 There was no merchandising.